Amy Lee: 1994–present: Evanescence

-After finishing another tour for Evanescence's 2004 live album and DVD Anywhere but Home and overwhelmed by label pressure, Lee retreated to her house, cut off contact with people, and spent the next 10 months writing music again, painting and going to therapy.
+After finishing the tour for Evanescence's live album and DVD Anywhere but Home (2004) and overwhelmed by label pressure, Lee retreated to her house, cut off contact with people, and spent the next 10 months writing music again, painting and going to therapy.
 She said of her first therapy sessions, "For the first, I don't know, lots of sessions, I'd just go in and cry.
 Every time.
 I guess I was letting out all the ghosts of my past."
-Lee found comfort in therapy, an environment where she wasn't being judged, she felt she could speak freely and "not feel that anything I said was wrong".
+Lee found comfort in therapy, an environment where she felt she could speak freely and "not feel that anything I said was wrong".
+She referenced a session of interpreting recurring themes in her dreams, acknowledging a longstanding, deep-rooted feeling of "always something looming under the surface", which she later overcame.
 During this time, Lee had invasive experiences with stalkers that forced her to leave her house a couple of nights.
 This experience led her to write the song "Snow White Queen" from her and a stalker's perspective.
 Other songs Lee wrote throughout these months included "Lacrymosa" and "Together Again".

-Lee later collaborated with Balsamo, co-writing music together for Evanescence's second album, The Open Door (2006).
-The writing experience for The Open Door was "the best process" Lee ever had because she had "free reign" and could "do whatever I wanted without being judged".
+Lee collaborated with Balsamo, co-writing music together for Evanescence's second album, The Open Door (2006).
+The writing experience for The Open Door was "the best process" Lee ever had because she had "free reign"[sic] and could "do whatever I wanted without being judged".
 In 2006, Lee said that when she listened back to Fallen, she "hear[d] all the vulnerability and the fear and all the childish things in me that are just human."
 While Lee was drowning in the misery of her experiences in Fallen, she said The Open Door is largely about her acknowledging her issues and deliberating "what do I have to do to work this out."
 In the record, she is "purging the trials", but overall it comes from a less hopeless place and with a more reflective outlook.
+Throughout the stages of writing The Open Door, Lee had moved from California, rented a place in Florida, and eventually settled in New York.
 After the end of The Open Door's tour, Lee took a break to recollect herself and live life away from the industry.

-After about 18 months, she began writing music again, and she took harp lessons out of a desire to learn the instrument.
+After about 18 months, Lee began writing music again, and took harp lessons out of a desire to learn the instrument.
 In 2009, Evanescence began playing live shows again, with Lee realizing that she missed this part of her life, stating: "I had to get back together with all the guys, and we practiced all the old stuff ... and I enjoyed it so much.
 I started falling back in love with that part of me, the Evanescence part.
 I'd kind of been doing everything else, writing-wise, by myself, and I was like, 'Oh yeah, I love this stuff too.
 Maybe we should all make a record!'"
-Evanescence released their third studio album, the self-titled Evanescence in 2011.
-Lee said that the decision for the album's title was her love towards Evanescence, as well as the record being composed more collaboratively than past albums, with all members contributing.
-The record is "about the band", Lee explained.
+Evanescence's third studio album, the self-titled Evanescence, was released in 2011.
+Lee said that the album's title was a reflection of it being "about the band"; unlike previous albums, the record was composed collaboratively as a band with all bandmembers contributing.
 Its lyrical themes include Lee "falling back in love" with Evanescence, her being inspired by nature and the ocean, brokenness, the quest for freedom, and falling in love.
 Different from The Open Door, which was "all about me and my personal experiences", Evanescence also includes Lee's musings on events that occurred to others in her life.
 "But really, whatever makes me feel the most, that's what's on the record, because that's what I need to get off my chest."